linode/docs/docs/products/compute/compute-instances/guides/network-infrastructure-upgrades/index.md

 ## Which Data Centers Have Been Upgraded?

 Review the table below to learn which data centers have been upgraded with the latest network enhancements.
 This table covers the regions that existed at the start of this initiative.
-If a region is not listed, it
+If a region is not listed, it was launched after this initiative began and, as such, already has the relevant network upgrades.

 | Data center | Upgrade Status |
 | -- | -- |